Students prepare their live newscast, Point News, in the University's television studio. Watch a video to learn more.

 - Broadcast Announcing

 - Broadcast News Writing

 - Broadcast Writing and Editing

 - Television Programming and Sales

 - Video Production and Editing

-With a B.A. degree in broadcasting reporting, you will have the opportunity to pursue various career opportunities, such as:
+With a degree in broadcast reporting, you will have the opportunity to pursue various careers in radio or television, such as: